Anthony Konings: Biography

 This work, based on the moral theology of Jean-Pierre Gury, was greeted with approval on its appearance, for the simplicity of its language and its presentation of the ideas of theologian Alphonsus Liguori, founder of the Redemptorists.
 He was the first to give a methodical exposition of the views of Liguori regarding what the latter called "equiprobabilism".
 He also applied his knowledge of American law to the subject.
 Later, at the suggestion of Tobias Mullen, Bishop of Erie, Pennsylvania, he published a commentary on episcopal faculties (intended for the United States), a work which was afterwards revised and enlarged by Joseph Putzer.
 In addition to these works he published several smaller books on various theological subjects.
 De Absolutione Parentibus, etc., his pamphlet, despite strong opposition, was taken by the Holy Office as the basis of an Instruction to the bishops of the United States.
 As a matter of fact the very words of Konings were employed in the Instruction sent by the Pope and incorporated in the Acts et Decreta Concilii Plenarii Baltimorensis tertii (a document for the third of the Plenary Councils of Baltimore).
 This Instruction absolved Catholic parents in the US who sent their children to the public schools - a tricky issue at the time.
 The gist of his pamphlet is found in his Moral Theology.

 Konings was consulted by prelates and priests from the entire United States; he was invited to examine candidates for degrees in theology and canon law, and was summoned as an expert in trials touching ecclesiastical questions, especially in the celebrated trial resulting from the financial difficulties of the Archbishop of Cincinnati, J. B. Purcell.
 His last charge was that of prefect of the second novitiate, in which the Redemptorist priests immediately after ordination were trained for the Apostolic work of the missions.
 Whilst occupying this post, he fell seriously ill and died.
-To quote the words of the Freeman's Journal (12 July 1884), "those who studied him found him a profound theologian, and a true exponent of St. Alphonsus.
-The beacon light of theologians in America has gone down, but his fame will linger in the heart of the Catholic Church in America.
-As a scholar he was known to the world."
+His obituary in the Freeman's Journal (12 July 1884) described him as "a profound theologian, and a true exponent of St. Alphonsus."